AdriJD/beamconv/README.md

 Pointing timelines can be read in or calculated on the fly.
 Optionally, the results can be binned on the sphere.

-The code and some results is described in: https://arxiv.org/abs/1809.05034
+The code and some results based on its use are described in: https://arxiv.org/abs/1809.05034

 ### Usage